ANSANJAY/LinuxMemoryManagement/MemoryBasics/3_what are pages/README.md

-## Detailed Notes on Pages 📘✨

-### Overview of Memory Pages 🌐💾
+# Overview of Memory Pages 🌐💾

 Memory management in modern systems is often organized around the concept of "pages."

-This method is vital for efficient virtual memory systems, supporting features like swapping and page protection.
+- This method is vital for efficient virtual memory systems, supporting features like swapping and page protection.

-#### Memory Pages 📖
+## Memory Pages 📖

-- **Memory Page/Virtual Page/Page**: A fixed-length contiguous block of virtual memory.
+- **Memory Page/Virtual Page/Page**:
+   **A fixed-length contiguous block of virtual memory**
   - *Representation*: In the Linux kernel, a memory page is represented by the `struct page` data structure.

 - **Frame/Page Frame**: A fixed-length contiguous block of physical memory.

-On this physical block, the OS maps a memory page.
+  -  On this physical block, the OS maps a memory page.
   - *Unique Identifier*: Each page frame has a unique identifier known as the **Page Frame Number (PFN)**.
   - *Converting Between Page & PFN*: With a given page, you can determine its PFN using `page_to_pfn` macro.
 Similarly, to retrieve the page from its PFN, you can use the `pfn_to_page` macro.

-#### Page Table 📑
+## Page Table 📑

 - **Page Table**: A crucial kernel and architecture-specific data structure that maintains the mapping between virtual addresses (or pages) and physical addresses (or frames).
   - Each entry in the page table is a key-pair, correlating a page with its respective frame.
 This pairing allows the MMU to translate virtual addresses to physical ones efficiently.